Voorhees University: History

 In 1902, Ralph Voorhees, a philanthropist in Clinton, New Jersey, donated $5,000 to the school in order to purchase land and construct buildings.
 The school used the donation to purchase 250 acres of land from Capt.
 J.B.
 Guess for $4,500 and to build a school building on the land.
 The school moved to the new location in October 1902.

 In 1904, the South Carolina General Assembly renamed the school and incorporated it as the Voorhees Industrial Institute for Colored Youths.

 In 1924, the school was affiliated with the Episcopal Diocese of South Carolina.
 In 1947, its name was changed to Voorhees School and Junior College.
 In 1962, with the addition of departments and four-year curriculum, it became accredited as Voorhees College.

 In 1969, the school's predominantly Black student body demanded more Black study programs and the hiring of Black faculty, as well as outreach to assist the local lower income community of Denmark with scholarships.
 The Voorhees administration, made up of mostly Whites, ignored the students' plea.
 A demonstration of 500 students began as a response, which eventually inspired 75 students to command a two-day armed student occupation of the college.
 The president of Voorhees agreed to the students' demands, but filed a formal request to the South Carolina National Guard to subdue the students.
 The protesters surrendered but were subsequently arrested.
 Many were suspended.

 In 2020, philanthropist MacKenzie Scott donated $4 million to Voorhees College.
-Her donation is the secone largest single gift in Voorhees' history.
+Her donation is the second-largest single gift in Voorhees' history.

 The institution changed its name to Voorhees University in 2022 when it celebrated its 125th anniversary.

 In 2025, Voorhees University received an additional $19 million from MacKenzie Scott which is the largest donation in Voorhees' history.